GlareDB/glaredb.github.io/docs/data-sources/supported/clickhouse.md

 ## Connect a single table

-Adding an external table can be done through the [CREATE EXTERNAL TABLE] command.
+To add an external table, use the [CREATE EXTERNAL TABLE] command.
 This will add the table in the current schema.

 ### Table